PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/1-product-vision.md

 ## Executive Summary

-Hinton.io is providing a prediction service of stock price and cryptocurrencues using cutting edge technolegies, servicing customers from financially illeterate to expert investors.
+Hinton.io is providing a prediction service of stock price and cryptocurrencues using cutting edge technologies, servicing customers from financially illeterate to expert investors.

 <br>